tohyuting/tp/docs/UserGuide.md

 ### Update the quantity/tags of a product for a supplier/warehouse: `update`

-* If the product does not exist for that warehouse/supplier, it will associate the new product (optionally with quantity/tags) with the warehouse/supplier.
-Otherwise, it will update the existing product in the warehouse/supplier with the new quantity/tags.
-If the product already exists, at least one optional argument has to be supplied.
+Updates the quantity/tags of the product with the specified name in the specified supplier/warehouse.
+If the product does not exist for that warehouse/supplier, it will associate the new product (optionally with quantity/tags) with the warehouse/supplier.

 Format:	`update ct/TYPE n/ENTITY_NAME pd/PRODUCT_NAME [q/QUANTITY] [t/TAG]`

+* The TYPE specified should be one of these values: supplier or warehouse.
+* The supplier/warehouse, and the product NAME specified is case-insensitive.
+* The supplier/warehouse should currently exist in the CLI-nic application.
+* Quantity should be a non-negative unsigned integer.
+* Tag names should be a single alphanumeric word.
+* If the product already exists, at least one optional argument has to be supplied.

 Example: